sjm446/ai-on-eks/blueprints/inference/nvidia-dynamo/sglang/README.md

 - Use smaller models (e.g., Qwen3-0.6B)
 - Enable aggressive caching with larger cache sizes
 - Use on-demand instances for consistent performance

+## External Access

+For production external access, see the main README.md **External Access** section which provides comprehensive guidance for all Dynamo deployments.

+**SGLang-Specific Notes:**
+- RadixAttention caching benefits from session affinity (sticky sessions)
+- Consider enabling ALB sticky sessions for multi-turn conversations
+- See root README.md for complete setup instructions

 ## Cleanup